Alwi bin Thahir al-Haddad: Education

 ʻAlwi had childhood dream of becoming scholar.
 This was supported by the intelligence and determination in his studies.
 He liked to approach many Islamic scholars during his youth time.
-Some of his teachers in Hadhramaut were Habib Ahmad bin al-Hasan al-Attas al-Alawi, Habib Thahir bin Umar al-Haddad, Habib Muhammad bin Thahir al-Haddad, al-Mu’ammar Sirajuddin Umar bin Othman bin Muhammad Ba-Othman al-'Amudi al-Shiddiqi al-Bakri.
+Some of his teachers in Hadhramaut were Habib Ahmad bin al-Hasan al-Attas al-Alawi, Habib Thahir bin Umar al-Haddad, Habib Muhammad bin Thahir al-Haddad, al-Mu’ammar Sirajuddin Sheikh Umar bin Othman bin Muhammad Ba-Othman al-'Amoudi al-Siddiqi al-Bakri.
 He studied Hadiths from Sayyid 'Abdur Rahman bin Sulaiman al-Ahdal.
 He also studied to his relatives, such as his uncle Habib Abdullah bin Tāha al-Ḥaddād, and also to Habib Ṭāhir bin Abi Bakri al-Ḥaddād.

 ʻAlwi finished reading the Ihya Ulum ad-Din (The Revival of Religious Sciences) of Imam al-Ghazali while he was still 12 years old.
 In the age of 17 years he had started teaching, and started teaching from serious and high caliber textbooks when he was just only 20 years old.
 The areas of his teachings including Tafsir, Hadith, Fiqh, Usul al-fiqh, History, Astronomy, Nahwu, Sharaf, Balaghah (Arabic Rhetoric), Philosophy and Tasawwuf.

 Habib ʻAlwi is also known as the scholar in the history of Alawiyyin.